miaohao0309/monitor/README.md

-This project is used to deploy the eaas_v2 monitoring system by CentOS-8.
+This project is used to deploy monitoring system by CentOS-8.

 include: